-The balance of maternal and fetal risks between Caesarean section and vaginal delivery is difficult; in an emergency scenario it is almost impossible to differentiate the consequences of Caesarean section from the indication for the operation.
-In this year's triennial report only one Caesarean section was performed at maternal request.
-The remaining women had serious prenatal or intrapartum complications or illness that required a Caesarean section to try to save either their or their baby's life.
+The balance of maternal and fetal risks between caesarean section and vaginal delivery is difficult; in an emergency scenario it is almost impossible to differentiate the consequences of caesarean section from the indication for the operation.
+In the 2009-2012 Confidential Enquiry into Maternal Deaths in the UK and Ireland, there were no deaths following a caesarean section performed at maternal request.
+The women who died had serious prenatal or intrapartum complications or illness that required a caesarean section to try to save either their or their baby's life.

 Further reading & references

 - Quality standard for caesarean section; NICE, Jun 2013

 - Birth after previous caesarean section; Royal College of Obstetricians and Gynaecologists (Oct 2015)

 - Caesarean section; NICE Clinical Guideline (November 2011)